r-vage/ComfyUI_RvTools/Readme/Smart_Language_Model_Loader_Guide.md

 - Falls back to "HuggingFace" source if model not yet downloaded (only `repo_id` exists)
 - Generation parameters and task defaults remain unchanged (already set by template)

+When switching to **Save** mode:
+- `new_template_name` field auto-fills based on context (loaded template name → local_model path → extracted repo name)
+- Edit as needed before saving

 **Automatic Template Updates:**

 Templates are automatically updated after model download:
 - `local_path` is set after successful download
 - `vram_requirement` is calculated from actual file sizes
 - No user interaction required - happens in background

+**Multi-Node Workflow Pattern:**

+The flexible None-default design supports advanced workflows:

+1. **Load Template:** Switch to Load mode, select template, run to load model
+2. **Switch to None:** Change `template_action` to None - configuration widgets appear with template values
+3. **Customize Per Node:** Adjust settings (quantization, max_tokens, task) for this specific node
+4. **Repeat:** Add another Smart LML node, load same template, customize differently

+This allows you to use one template (e.g., "Qwen3-VL-2B-Instruct") across multiple nodes in a workflow, with each node having different generation parameters or task settings.

 ### Template Structure